adrianwong/adrianwong.github.io/_posts/2017-08-23-tiny-git-test.md

 * 2a5edaa    <Adrian Wong>   c1
 ```

-Conclusion: A `tag` is also a named reference.
-A tagged commit is therefore still reachable even if the branch it was on has been deleted.
-Remember that a branch is just a named reference to a commit.
+*Conclusion:* A branch is just a named reference to a commit.
+A tag is also just a named reference to a commit.
+If the tag and the branch refer to the same commit, that commit and its ancestors are reachable via the tag, even if the branch is deleted.

 ```console
 $ git checkout master